KwatMDPhD/Note/name.md

 Name by the concept least likely to change, often the type.

-Differentiate similar ones by numbering: "number 1" and "number 2" as `n1` and `n2`.
+Differentiate similar ones by numbering: number 1 and number 2 as `n1` and `n2`.

-Differentiate different ones by shifting: "path" and "pair" as `pa` and `ai`.
+Differentiate different ones by shifting: path and pair as `pa` and `ai`.

 ##